anthonylouismorton/Code-201/reading-notes/Read-12.md

 - Chart.js can create different types of charts to include bar charts, lines charts, and pie charts
 - A chart is created by performing a few simple steps:
 1. Download Chart.js and put the file in your JS project folder
-2. Link the JS file in your HTML page
+2. Link the JS file to your HTML page
 3. Create a canvas element in your HTML file
 4. Get the element in your JS file and create a chart variable
 5. Finally, create a data variable to include your data and dataset styling